irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Antenna ampere/TM
 ASR, Antenna Signal Representation.
-    (1) A reference to a particular "physical antenna signal" (a "data channel") which BIAS-LFR/TDS is trying to measure, or (2) a measurement of such thereof.
+    (1) A reference to a particular "physical antenna signal" (a "data channel") which BIAS-LFR/TDS is trying to measure, or (2) a measurement of such.
     In reality, the terminology is:
     ASR         : Pointer to a specific physical antenna signal, e.g. V12_LF (DC diff, antenna 1-2)
     ASR samples : Samples representing a specific ASR (as opposed to BLTS).
-    NOTE: There are 9 ASRs, i.e. they can refer also to signals not represented by any single BLTS, given a chosen mux mode (and latching relay setting).
+    NOTE: There are 9 ASRs (DC: 3 singles, 3 diffs; AC: 3 diffs), i.e. they
+    can refer also to signals not represented by any single BLTS, given a chosen mux mode (and latching relay setting).
 AV, avolt, Antenna Volt
     Calibrated volt at the antennas, i.e. the final calibrated (measured) value, including for reconstructed signals (e.g. diffs calculated from singles).
 May also refer to offsets and values without offsets.
 AVPIV
-    Antenna volt/interface volt
+    Antenna Volt / (Per) Interface Volt
 BIAS specification
     Document RPW-SYS-MEB-BIA-SPC-00001-IRF, "RPW Instrument -- BIAS
     Specification".